jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 Steps:

 1. Identify problems to solve
-2. Write a little code at primitive/low/high level
+2. Write a little code at primitive/low/high level (start at primitive level and deploy ASAP)
 3. Write tests at primitive/low/high level
-4. Refactor for change
+4. Refactor for change by decoupling
 5. Refactor for simplicity, consistency, readibility

 ---